 |Credit CDC PHE|

-For most Americans, the notion that we might have to deal with a radiological emergency sounds like something out of the Cold War era (1950s to the 1980s), when multiple Soviet warheads were targeted on every major American city and nuclear annihilation seemed all but unavoidable.
+Until very recently, the notion that Americans might have to deal with a radiological emergency sounded like something out of the Cold War era (1950s to the 1980s), when multiple Soviet warheads were targeted on every major U.S. city and nuclear annihilation seemed all but unavoidable.

-But radiological threats remain, both due to deliberate acts, and due to accidents and natural disasters.
-One need look only as far as the Fukushima disaster of 2011 to see how quickly a radiological emergency can affect a large population.
+Today, while we’ve pulled back from that brink and have reduced our nuclear stockpiles by 80%, there still remain a variety of threats, including from terrorist organizations and rogue nations with limited nuclear capability.Other radiological threats exist due to deliberate acts, accidents and natural disasters.
+One need look only as far as the Fukushima disaster of 2011 or Chernobyl in 1986 to see how quickly a radiological emergency can affect a large population.

 This from the CDC’s PHE website: